cyvaer-llc/learn-viewer/docs/design.md

 We'll use React Markdown because:
 1. remarkjs appears to be the popular choice
-2. It's easy to use.
+2. It's easy to hook up.

 ### Remark Configuration
+Things to do:
-We may be able to use `transformLinkUri` for relative links?
+- [ ] We may be able to use `transformLinkUri` for relative links?
+- [ ] Syntax highlighting that detects `language-` prefixed classes on a `code` tag.

 ### Plugins
 The first issue we run into is that there is heavy customization of the markdown in the curriculum.
 For example, callouts are a special snowflake, and there aren't any existing plugins that handle them: